graezykev/normalise-your-git-commit-and-push/steps.md

 I would like to outline all the steps I'm gonna elaborate on in this post.

+Tedious?
+Don't worry, each step is clear and straightforward. **Most of the time, you can copy and paste my commands and codes to follow the guide**.

 - 1 - [Init your Project](#1-init-your-project-if-you-havent)

 - 2 - [Git Pre-Commit Hook](#2-git-pre-commit-hook)